 In the past, MDS was referred to as pre-leukemia and smoldering leukemia.
 Since most MDS patients do not get leukemia, these terms are not accurate and are no longer used.

-Our document, Leukemia: Acute Myeloid (Myelogenous), provides more information about the leukemia that develops in some MDS patients if you would like to know more about this topic.
+See Acute Myeloid (Myelogenous) Leukemia for more information about the leukemia that develops in some MDS patients.

 Last Medical Review: February 10, 2014 Last Revised: July 2, 2015